CMU-IDS-2022/assignment-2-team-s-n/writeup.md

 4. The charts have various filters and dropdown options so that the users can experiment with the underlying data.
 5. The charts are also interlinked to one another.

+Our data consists of 8 features which are described as follows:
+1. ID: This is the case ID under which the crime report was lodged by Chicago PD.
+2. Primary Type: This signifies the type of crime that occured for example theft, robbery, attack etc.
+3. Location Description: where the crime took place such as street, residence, grocery food store and so on.
+4. Arrest: whther an arrest was made in the case.
+This is a boolean feature.
+5. District: indicates the district where the incident occurred.
+6. Year: Year when the crime took place.
+7. Police District: indicates the police jurisdiction district the crime occured in.
+8. Location Description Modified: Since the location types were very diverse, we have encoded them into categories for ease of handling data.
+For instance, any location description such as commercial building or office space will be encoded as 'Office'.

 ## Development